Skip to article frontmatterSkip to article content

 Ordinary Least Squares

-The OLS model employs linear regression techniques to predict missing values by leveraging the relationships between predictor and target variables.
-This classic statistical approach provides a computationally efficient method for imputation while offering theoretical guarantees under certain assumptions.
+The OLS model uses linear regression to predict missing values from the relationships between predictor and target variables.
+It is computationally fast and provides a useful baseline for comparison with more complex methods.

 Variable type support

-OLS automatically adapts to your target variable types.
+OLS adapts to target variable types automatically.
 For numerical variables, it uses standard linear regression.
-For categorical variables (including strings, booleans, or numerically-encoded categorical variables), it automatically switches to logistic regression classification.
-This automatic detection means you don’t need to specify variable types—simply pass your predictors and targets, and the model handles the rest internally.
+For categorical variables (including strings, booleans, or numerically-encoded categorical variables), it switches to logistic regression.
+You don’t need to specify variable types manually.

 How it works

-The OLS imputer works by fitting a linear regression model using the statsmodels implementation of Ordinary Least Squares.
-During the training phase, it identifies the coefficients that minimize the sum of squared residuals between the predicted and actual values in the training data.
-This creates a model that captures the linear relationship between the predictors and target variables.
+The OLS imputer fits a linear regression model using the statsmodels implementation.
+During training, it finds the coefficients that minimize the sum of squared residuals between predicted and actual values.

 Key features